pytorch/pytorch/docs/source/community/governance.rst

   However, if there is no process identified, you can file a request to the core maintainers by submitting [this form](https://forms.gle/xNeu1byGMZVHcA2q7).
 Core maintainers are meeting every three months.
-* If you using the core maintainers route the information in your reqest should include the following items:
+* If you are submitting a request to the core maintainers, the information in your request should include the following items:

   * The nominees depth and breadth of code, review and design